fischeversenker/aerion-vscode/README.md

 ## Requirements

-To run this, you need to have the Coffeecup CLI installed.
+To run this, you need to have the CoffeeCup CLI installed.
 Get it from here: https://github.com/fischeversenker/coffeecup-cli.
 You need to be logged in using the CLI and you can only use tasks from projects for which you have set up an alias using `coffeecup projects alias`.
-See the Coffeecup CLI repository for more details.
+See the CoffeeCup CLI repository for more details.